davidmigloz/langchain_dart/docs/modules/model_io/models/chat_models/chat_models.md

 The `generate` APIs return an `ChatResult` which contains a `ChatGeneration` object with the `output` messages and some metadata about the generation.
-It also contains some additional information like `tokensUsage` and `modelOutput`.
+It also contains some additional information like `usage` and `modelOutput`.

 ```dart
 final chatRes1 = await chat.generate(messages);